iamdanielv/ml/catvsdog.md

 import torch.nn.functional as F import torch.optim as optim

-REBUILD_DATA = False # set to true once, then back to false unless you want to change something in your training data.
+REBUILD_DATA = False # set to True once, then back to False unless you want to change something in your training data.

 class DogsVSCats():
     IMG_SIZE = 150